mendix/nanoflow-commons-archived/README.md

 # Nanoflow commons

-A collection of commonly used nanoflow actions.
+A collection of commonly used nanoflow actions that are usable across all platforms: web, hybrid mobile and native mobile.

 | Category            | Action                       |
 | :------------------ | :--------------------------- |